nnirror/wax/README.md

 ## reverb
 Applies a reverb effect to `signal in`.
 - `feedback` controls feedback of the delay lines.
-- `size` functions as a coefficient, multiplying all delay line times.
+- `size` functions as a coefficient, multiplying all delay line times and expects a range of floats 0 - 1.

 ## round
 Rounds `signal in` to the nearest integer.